 There has been much previous work on FPGA-based implementations of persistent LSTM whose weights are stored in on-chip memory [6], [7], [13], [17]-[19].
 There are also some previous studies of LSTM implementations storing weights in off-chip memory on FPGA devices [4], [20]-[23], which had been identified as the performance bottleneck.
-Liu et al. [24] utilized stochastic computing to improve the energy efficiency of RNNs.
-Khalil et al. [25] proposed reversible logic gates for low-power circuit designs for LSTMs.
+[24] utilizes stochastic computing to improve the energy efficiency of RNNs.
+[25] proposes reversible logic gates for low power circuit designs for LSTMs.
 BLINK [26] utilizes bit-sparse data representation for LSTMs.
-POLAR [27] and BRDS [28] presented FPGA-based pipelined and overlapped architecture for dense and sparse LSTM inferences, respectively.
-Sun and Amano [29] proposed a multi-FPGAbased approach for accelerating deep RNNs.
-Kwon et al. [30] explored RNN partitioning strategies to achieve scalable multi-FPGA acceleration for large RNNs.
+POLAR [27] and BRDS [28] present FPGA-based pipelined and overlapped architecture for dense and sparse LSTM inferences respectively.
+[29] proposes a multi-FPGA based approach for accelerating deep RNNs.
+[30] explores RNN partitioning strategies to achieve scalable multi-FPGA acceleration for large RNNs.
 Some of the previous studies [2], [31]-[36] are focusing on weight pruning and model compression to achieve good performance and efficiency.
-Wang et al. [37] and [38], Li et al. [39], and Yalamarthy et al. [40] presented a block circulant matrix to reduce LSTM inference weight matrices.
-These studies are orthogonal to our proposed strategy and architecture and can be complementary to our approach to achieve even higher throughput of RNN inferences on FPGAs.
+[37]-[40] present block circulant matrix to reduce LSTM inference weight matrices.
+These studies are orthogonal to our proposed strategy and architecture, and can be complementary to our approach to achieve even higher throughput of RNN inferences on FPGAs.

-Zhao et al. [15] proposed the cross-kernel optimization within RNN cells targeting Plasticine, which achieves 30 times higher performance compared to a GPU.
+The authors in [15] propose the cross-kernel optimization within RNN cells targeting Plasticine, which achieves 30 times higher performance compared to a GPU.
 The Brainwave [6] is a single-threaded SIMD architecture for persistent RNNs.
 It achieves more than an order of magnitude improvement in latency and throughput over GPUs.
-Nurvitadhi et al. [7] introduced a Brainwave-like neural processing unit (NPU) for RNNs.
-A TensorRAM is also proposed for large persistent data-intensive RNN models.
-Related work [19], [41] proposed a novel HW architecture of 2D-LSTM and investigated the trade off between precision and performance.
-Boutros et al. [42] presented the first performance evaluation of Intel's new AI-optimized FPGA, the Stratix 10 NX, with AI tensor blocks.
+[7] introduces a Brainwavelike neural processing unit (NPU) for RNNs.
+A TensorRAM is also proposed for large persistent data intensive RNN models.
+Related work [19], [41] proposes a novel hardware architecture of 2D-LSTM and investigates the trade-off between precision and performance.
+The authors in [42] present the first performance evaluation of Intel's new AI-optimized FPGA, the Stratix 10 NX, with AI tensor blocks.
 All these RNN designs are based on row-wise MVM and suffer from data dependencies.
-Deploying the proposed latency-hiding HW architecture involving column-wise
+Deploying the proposed latency-hiding hardware architecture involving column-wise MVM and the proposed tiling strategy, RENOWN achieves high hardware utilization and throughput.